ak-1203/Autonomous-Drone-Navigation-using-DRL/README.md

-# 🛰️ Autonomous Drone Navigation using Deep Reinforcement Learning
+# Auto-Drone Navigation using Deep Reinforcement Learning

 ## 📌 Note

 > 🛠️ **This is an ongoing project.**
 > Future improvements include trajectory planning, multi-axis stabilization, generalization to arbitrary start and target points, and possibly integration with a real drone platform.

-This is an ongoing project focused on developing an autonomous drone system capable of navigating from an arbitrary start coordinate **A** to a target coordinate **B** using **Deep Reinforcement Learning (DRL)**.
+This is an **ongoing project** focused on developing an autonomous drone system capable of navigating from an arbitrary start coordinate **A** to a target coordinate **B** using **Deep Reinforcement Learning (DRL)**.
 The current stage focuses on achieving **stable hovering and altitude control**, which has been successfully implemented.

 ---